mgckind/easyaccess/README.md

 - It can be imported as module
 - Can run command directly from command line
 - Load sql query from file and/or from editor
+- Show the execution plan of a query if required
 - Many more

 ## Basic use